 - CIV includes all improvements, and hence is often supported on the basis that it more closely reflects "capacity to pay".
-The CIV valuation method takes into account the full development value of the property and hence better meets the equity criteria than SV and NAV. - With the increased frequency of valuations

-(two year intervals), the market values are more predictable and this has reduced the level of objections resulting from valuations.
-The concept of the market value of property is far more easily understood with CIV rather than NAV or SV.

-- Most councils in Victoria have now adopted CIV, which makes it easier to compare relative movements in rates and valuations across and between councils' municipal districts. - The use of CIV allows councils to apply differential rates so as to equitably distribute the rating burden based on ability to afford rates.
-CIV allows Council to apply higher rating differentials to the commercial and industrial sector that offset residential rates.
+The CIV valuation method considers the full development value of the property and hence better meets the equity criteria than SV and NAV. - With the increased frequency of valuations to annually, the market values are more predictable and this has reduced the level of objections resulting from valuations.
+The concept of the market value of property is far more easily understood with CIV rather than NAV or SV. - Most councils in Victoria have now adopted CIV, which makes it easier to compare relative movements in rates and valuations across and between councils' municipal districts. - The use of CIV allows councils to apply differential rates so as to equitably distribute the rating burden based on ability to afford rates.